-The daily fruit amenity was placed on the plate on the side table
+The daily fruit amenity on the plate on the side table

 The bathroom was nice, with a separate tub and shower.
 We weren’t too fond of the Aromatherapy Associates branded shampoo and other items, but the variety of products provided was extensive.

 cousins of ducks found at the Lufthansa First Class Terminal?

 Entry with a small tea setup and minibar on the left

 The public areas of the hotel were quite nice, especially the very modern lobby.

 I didn’t notice anyone breaking the code, but I found this sign a bit humorous.